Code-Institute-Submissions/Conors-Lexicon/README.md

 Conor's Lexicon is a website that is dedicated to those who want to create new Words, Idioms, proverbs etc and share their creation to the rest of the world in the hopes of their world going viral.The website allows people to create a dictionary that anyone with a user profile is able to use use CRUD (create, read, update, delete) to enrich the database that is supported by MongoDB.

-The Admin is able to use CRUD on all words, while other users can only update and delete words that they've made themselves.
+The Admin account is able to use CRUD on all words, while other users can only update and delete words that they've made themselves.
+The Log in details for this account is username "admin" and password "admin123".

 # UX